Criteria for Submission

 Is the research at a sufficiently advanced stage to make the publication of results meaningful?
 (Adapted from the APA publication manual).

-4. Submissions must not exceed 5000 to 7000 words including references (12 to 15 pages, 1.5 spacing) and should be prefaced by a brief précis/abstract (no more than 300 words) of the paper.
+4. Submissions should preferably not exceed 5000 words (approximaltey 20 pages, 1.5 spacing and 12 point font) but must not exceed 7000 words including references (25 to 26 pages) and should be prefaced by a brief précis/abstract (no more than 300 words) of the paper (on average, expect 250 to 300 words per page).
 Footnotes must not be used unless there are exceptional circumstances that warrant their use.

 5. Authors must certify that their paper is not under consideration by any other journal AND that it will not be submitted elsewhere until and unless a final, written rejection decision from the Editor-in-Chief has been received.